HomeSpecialties › Plastic & Reconstructive Surgery

 How to become a plastic and reconstructive surgeon in Australia — the RACS Surgical Education and Training program run with ASPS, how national selection and regional distribution work, the three-stage SET model, the exams, and what the published ATO data shows plastic surgeons earn.

-Plastic surgery is one of the most competitive surgical specialties on the published numbers — only around one in three applicants is made an offer in a given year, and the first-attempt success rate is low.
-Selection is the bottleneck, and it demands a research output and sustained surgical experience before you can even apply, so the CV is expensive and slow to build.
+One of the most competitive surgical specialties on the published numbers — around one in three applicants is made an offer in a given year, and the first-attempt success rate is low.
+Selection is the bottleneck; it demands a research output and sustained surgical experience just to apply, so the CV is expensive and slow to build.

 Why plastic & reconstructive surgery

-You restore form and function across the whole body — skin cancer and complex wound reconstruction, hand and peripheral-nerve surgery, microsurgical free-flap reconstruction (including breast reconstruction after cancer), burns, craniofacial and cleft work, trauma to the face and limbs, and aesthetic (cosmetic) surgery.
-The mix spans long microsurgical cases and high-volume skin and hand lists, with genuine acute work in trauma, hand emergencies and burns.
-It suits people who like meticulous, technically varied reconstructive surgery across every region of the body, who are drawn to microsurgery and aesthetics, and who are prepared for one of the most competitive entries in surgery — one that rewards research and sustained surgical experience built over years.
+You restore form and function across the whole body — skin cancer and wound reconstruction, hand and peripheral-nerve surgery, microsurgical free-flap and breast reconstruction, burns, craniofacial and cleft work, facial and limb trauma, and aesthetic surgery.
+The mix runs from long microsurgical cases to high-volume skin and hand lists, across public reconstructive work and private rooms, with genuine acute work in trauma, hand emergencies and burns.

-• Draws: Enormous breadth — reconstruction, hand, microsurgery, burns, craniofacial and aesthetics, Technically demanding work including free-flap microsurgery, Strong earnings — its own ATO code sits well above the blended surgeon average, A large private/cosmetic component alongside public reconstructive work.
+• Strong earnings — its own ATO code sits well above the blended surgeon average

 The training pathway